Mobile Search Menu

 Dr. Anna Funk

-Among deli denizens, lox is famed as a salty, savory bagel topping, but that's far from its only culinary virtue.
+Among delicatessen denizens, lox is famed as a salty, savory bagel topping, but that's far from its only culinary virtue.
 This versatile food has a rich history, and it's packed with protein and nutrients.

-Here's what you need to know about the difference between lox, Nova lox and smoked salmon.
+Here's what you need to know about the difference between lox, Nova lox, and smoked salmon.
 And we'll reveal some of our favorite recipes for preparing them that will transport you far beyond the onion roll.

-We'll start with a fun fact: the term “lox" is actually based on the German word “lachs" which means salmon.
+We'll start with a fun fact: The term “lox" is actually based on the German word “lachs" which means salmon.

-Lox vs. Smoked Salmon
+Lox vs. Smoked salmon

 Many people today use "lox" and "smoked salmon" interchangeably.
 But there are actually three modern foods getting mixed up here.

+True lox isn't smoked at all, it's only salt-cured.
+It's short for “belly lox," referring to the salmon belly from which it was historically made.
 This kind of lox originated in the times before refrigeration.
-That's when salt-curing was the go-to way to preserve meats for storage and transport.
+That's when salt curing was the go-to way to preserve meats for storage and transport.
 You can still find true lox today, but likely not at a modern deli.
 You'll probably have better luck at one specifically focused on old-school products.

 What most people refer to today as “lox" is actually “Nova lox," referring to salmon that's been cured and then smoked in a tradition out of Nova Scotia.
 This fish was never technically “lox," and language-sticklers would rather we called it “Nova" for short.
 (Sorry, sticklers, we're sticking with “Nova lox!").
-Nova lox is salt-cured and then lightly cold-smoked, that is, at temperatures around 70-85 degrees Fahrenheit.
+Nova lox is salt-cured and then lightly cold-smoked, that is, at temperatures around 70 to 85 degrees Fahrenheit.
 You'll find it thinly sliced and, yes, often atop your bagel.

 The final delicacy is regular ol' smoked salmon.
 It's been smoked at higher temperatures, and may or may not have been cured first.
 Smoked salmon has the same general texture and appearance as a normal cooked filet, which means it is thicker and flakier than its thin-sliced counterparts.